 The host community commits to dates when they will host 4-5 families for a one-week period.
 Family sizes vary from a single parent with one child to two-parent families with 4-5 children and every combination in between.
 Generally, maximum size is 25 individuals.
-Hosts secure and prepare a location (e.g. Parish Center or Rectory), provide a warm meal each evening; eat and visit with the families; stay overnight and help with breakfast the next morning.
+Hosts secure and prepare a location, for us it is our Parish Center, provide a warm meal each evening; eat and visit with the families; stay overnight and help with breakfast the next morning.
 Families depart for the day by 7:30 A.M. and return in the evening between 5:30-6:30 P.M.

 Personally, I learned a great deal about myself and about our role as a parish.
 I found that when certain expectations and judgements are set aside they are replaced with a peaceful recognition that we are all God’s children and while we cannot necessarily solve the crisis these families are in, we can do our part by extending our hands and opening our doors, both figuratively and literally.
 Having a safe place to rest your head at night is one thing, but having it accompanied by acceptance, compassion and generosity adds something that money can’t buy.Volunteer at Saint Patrick Catholic Church Host Site

 I Want to Help!
 What Can I Do?

 There are a variety of ways and days for you to volunteer – just let us know which one works best for you!
 Look for your Host Coordinator to contact you 2-3 weeks prior to the hosting date.

 - Site Prep Volunteer Volunteers are needed for about an hour early Saturday morning to help set up folding beds and move furniture like couches and tables.